Know earlier if ICI treatment is working

 BESPOKE study of ctDNA guided immunotherapy (IO)

 The BESPOKE IO clinical study will collect data and blood samples from patients with advanced or metastatic solid tumors who will receive standard of care ICIs.
-The study will determine the impacts on treatment decisions and early detection of disease progression when Signatera testing is integrated as part of routine assessment of tumor response.
+The study will determine how routine Signatera testing impacts treatment decisions and early detection of disease progression when integrated as part of routine assessment of tumor response.

-Natera and its collaborators will collect clinical utility and outcome data for two years from patients enrolled in the BESPOKE IO study.
-This data will help us better understand how Signatera ctDNA test results correlate to responses to ICIs and how Signatera can help physicians and patients in treatment planning.
+Natera and its collaborators will collect clinical utility and outcome data for two years from patient enrollment.
+This data will help better understand how Signatera ctDNA test results correlate to responses to ICIs and how Signatera can help physicians and patients in treatment planning.